irai/csvexcel/README.md

 ```

 ## Error handling
-The methods for cell lookup always return a valid pointer but to an invalid cell if the
+Methods for cell lookup always return a valid pointer.
+If the coordinate is invalid or out of range the
-cell coordinate are invalid or out of range.
+value will be set to either csvexcel.OutOfRange or csvexcel.InvalidRange.
 This has proven useful for quick transformations.

 ```golang
 table.New()